-What Are Human Rights?
-This is a wonderful documentary introducing the story of human rights.
-Suggested for grades 3 and up.
+What Are Human Rights? – a documentary introducing the story of human rights.
+Preview first to determine suitability for your audience.

-UDHR – a version of the Declaration simplified for kids.
+UDHR – a version of the Declaration simplified for kids from Amnesty International.
 It also includes an illustration for the Right Up Your Street activity in which students analyze a typical neighborhood scene to find examples of human rights being enjoyed, denied, and demanded.
 This is a great group activity.
 Find out “What To Do” here.

 Before reading, ask students to share what they already know about human rights.
 What rights does every human being have?
 Record responses on chart paper.
 Ask students to describe what their responsibilities are when it comes to respecting the rights of others.
 Explain that after World War II, world leaders formed the United Nations to help build peace.
 One of the first things it did was write a list of rights that would belong to everyone in the world.
 They came up with 30, including our right to say what we believe and our right to be protected by the law.
 Explain that this book is an example of those rights.